kor-ui/kor-docs/src/assets/docs/components/grid/index.md

 ## Rows (Optional)

-By default, a grid automatically calculates the amount of rows required to display all its' child elements.
+By default, a grid automatically calculates the amount of rows required to display all its child elements.
 For example, if 24 columns are assigned to the children of a grid, it calculates that 2 rows (24 / 12 = 2) are required.

 Rows can also be customized and assigned to child elements.
 For example, a grid can be set to have 3 rows and a child element can be assigned any quantity between 1 and 3 rows.